Joe Blog

 Our Speakers Include:

-Peter Beinart - Peter Beinart is Professor of Journalism and Political Science at the City University of New York.
-He is also a Contributing Opinion Writer at The New York Times, an MSNBC Political Commentator, Editor-at-Large of Jewish Currents and a Non-Resident Fellow at the Foundation for Middle East Peace.
-In his new book, Being Jewish After the Destruction of Gaza, he appeals to his fellow Jews to grapple with the morality of their defense of Israel.
-Beinart has written for the Wall Street Journal, the Financial Times, the Boston Globe, the Atlantic, Newsweek, Slate, Reader’s Digest, Die Zeit, Frankfurter Allgemeine Zeitung, and Polity: the Journal of the Northeastern Political Science Studies Association.
+Peter Beinart - Professor of Journalism and Political Science at the City University of New York.
+He is also a contributing opinion writer at The New York Times, an MSNBC political commentator, Editor-at-Large of Jewish Currents and a Non-Resident Fellow at the Foundation for Middle East Peace.
+In his new book, Being Jewish After the Destruction of Gaza, he argues that a chauvinistic version of Zionism has displaced the traditional humanitarian values of Judaism.
+He appeals to his fellow Jews to grapple with the morality of their uncritical defence of Israel’s actions, supposedly done in their name.
+Beinart will be speaking to us over zoom.

-Alon Liel - Dr Alon Liel is the former director general of the Foreign Ministry of Israel and was also Israel’s ambassador to South Africa.
+Alon Liel - Former director general of the Foreign Ministry of Israel and Israeli ambassador to South Africa in the 1990s, playing a key role in improving relations between the Jewish community and Nelson Mandela.
 He is one of the instigators of an Israeli campaign to advance recognition of a Palestinian state by European parliaments and governments.
-He is a member of the boards of Several NGO’s focused on promoting civil and human rights in Israel-Palestine.
+He is a member of the boards of several NGO’s focused on promoting civil and human rights in Israel-Palestine.
+Liel will be speaking to us over zoom.

 The event has been organised by the Jewish Democratic Initiative, which campaigns for democracy within Israel-Palestine and a negotiated settlement to the conflict based upon justice and egalitarian principles for all.